 If paperwork is not submitted in time the group will not be permitted to travel.
 All late fees and cancelation fees will be the responsibility of the organization.

-Traveling without submitting the proper paperwork will result in the organization being declared inactive with the OSI and may be referred to the Office of Student Conduct.
+Traveling without submitting the proper paperwork may result in the organization being declared inactive with the OFSL and may be referred to the Office of Student Conduct.

 Insurance